jcaisse/curated-content-portal/README.md

 ## Security & Secrets Management

 This project enforces strong security practices with environment-based secret management and validation.

+### Auth Secret Fingerprinting

+The application uses a database-backed auth secret fingerprint system to prevent JWT session errors:

+**How it works:**
+- Auth secrets are fingerprinted using SHA-256 and stored in the `AppConfig` table
+- Fingerprint validation happens during the migrate step (before app starts)
+- If secrets change, startup fails with clear instructions unless rotation is allowed

+**Secret Rotation:**
+To rotate auth secrets safely:
+1. Set `ALLOW_AUTH_SECRET_ROTATION=true` in your environment
+2. Update your auth secrets (`AUTH_SECRET`, `NEXTAUTH_SECRET`)
+3. Restart the application - it will update the fingerprint
+4. Inform users they may need to re-login
+5. Remove the rotation flag for subsequent starts

+**Storage:**
+- Fingerprint stored in `AppConfig` table with key format: `auth_fpr:${NODE_ENV}`
+- No filesystem writes - completely database-backed
+- Environment-scoped (development/staging/production have separate fingerprints)

+**Quick Reference:**
+- The app stores a SHA-256 fingerprint of AUTH_SECRET/NEXTAUTH_SECRET in AppConfig
+- Startup will fail if it changes unexpectedly
+- To rotate intentionally: set ALLOW_AUTH_SECRET_ROTATION=true for one run, then remove it

 ### Secret Requirements